whitedark9/medical-notes/src/pages/pre-bloc/psychiatry/schizophrenia.md

 - Used for **treatment-resistant schizophrenia**
 - Requires regular monitoring of white blood cell count due to risk of agranulocytosis
-- Other side effects: Seizures, myocarditis, sialorrhea
+- Other side effects: Seizures, myocarditis, sialorrhea (hypersalivation)

 #### Long-Acting Injectable Antipsychotics